api-on-calling/generator-api-on-calling/README.md

 3. schema-url

-the shcema url, an http request url, and now only *.json* format suffix is supported
+the shcema url, an http request url which can be requested by GET .

+- suppported data format: json

+- supported openapi version: v3.0.3

 ---